colizoli/reading_in_color/README.md

 (2) The alphabet of one developmental synesthete is given as an example of genuine synesthesia.

-(3) In unpublished experiments, I varied the consistency of the colored letters (at 25%, 50%, 75%).
+(3) In unpublished experiments, I varied the consistency of the colored letters (at 25% and 75%).
 For example, 'a' is red 75% of the time, and for the other 25% of occurences of 'a' one of the other 3 colors is randomly drawn.
 Please note that the 'inconsistent' versions of this code take a long time to run on novel-length documents (~40,000 words or more).
 I was only able to successfully run these on a MAC computer (not a DELL PC).
 (If anyone can optimize this code, please contribute!)

 Email me if you would like a copy of a closed access publication.

+I would like to acknowledge Nick Daems for help with the first version of the Letters2Colors VB code.